mwaeckerlin/vscode/README.md

 - `PASSWORD`: define a password - you really should overwrite the default: `change-me`

+Volumes:

+- `/data`: user home, use it for your projects, configuration is in `/data/.config`

+SSH-Keys:

+- `/data/.ssh`: copy SSH keys into this path

 ## Use Docker

 In `docker-compose.yml` add below `services:` - `vscode:` the tag `user: "100:xxx"`, where you replace `xxx` by the group id of `/var/run/docker.sock` in the *host* system, on my system, this is `999`, the id of group `docker`: